Reddimus/Nvidia_Jetson-curriculum/Hello_AI_World/Running_Docker.md

 # [Running the Docker Container](https://github.com/dusty-nv/jetson-inference/blob/master/docs/aux-docker.md)

 Docker is a way to navigate and run many of the pre-built models and applications in the Hello AI World repository.
 It simplifies dependency management and environment isolation.
+This is one of two ways to run projects and pre-built models in the Hello AI World repository.
+The other is to build from source.

 We will continue with the Hello AI World repository and follow the [Running the Docker Container](https://github.com/dusty-nv/jetson-inference/blob/master/docs/aux-docker.md) guide to run some tests including: